 Both are highly recommended activities on your visit to Whitby.
 Learn more about Rose and her award-winning walks at The Whitby Storyteller.

-So, if you’re thinking about visiting Whitby in the near future don’t rule out the idea of getting out in the fresh air and discovering the real town and the surrounding areas.
+So, if you’re considering visiting Whitby soon, don’t rule out getting out in the fresh air and discovering the town and its surrounding areas.

 Have we missed any Whitby walks off our list?
 Let us know in the comments below.